 - 1/2 cup (40g) old-fashioned whole rolled oats

-- 2 teaspoons ground cinnamon
+- 1 teaspoon ground cinnamon

-- 1 and 1/2 teaspoons baking soda
+- 1 teaspoon baking soda

 - 1/2 teaspoon salt

-- 1 and 1/4 cups mashed banana (about 3 medium bananas)
+- 1 and 1/3 cups mashed banana (about 3 medium bananas)

-- 3 large eggs
+- 2 large eggs

-- 1/3 cup (80ml) vegetable, canola oil, or melted coconut oil
+- 1/3 cup (80ml) melted coconut oil (or use vegetable oil)

 - 1/3 cup (80ml) pure maple syrup*

-- 1/4 cup (60ml) milk (any kind)
+- 1/3 cup (80ml) milk (any kind)

 - 1 teaspoon pure vanilla extract

-- 1 heaping cup chopped nuts (any kind-- I use 130g walnuts)
+- 1 cup chopped nuts (any kind– I use 120g walnuts)

 - Preheat oven to 425°F (218°C).
 Spray a 12-count muffin pan with nonstick spray or use cupcake liners.
-This recipe makes 15 muffins, so prepare a second muffin pan with 3 liners.

-- Whisk the flour, oats, cinnamon, baking soda, and salt together in a large bowl until combined.
+- Whisk the flour, oats, cinnamon, baking soda, baking powder, and salt together in a large bowl until combined.
 Set aside.
 In a medium bowl or in the bowl of your stand mixer, mash the bananas.
 Then whisk in the eggs, oil, maple syrup, milk, and vanilla together until combined.
 Pour the wet ingredients into the dry ingredients, stir a few times, then add the nuts.
 Fold everything together gently just until combined and no flour pockets remain.

 - Muffins stay fresh covered at room temperature for a few days, then transfer to the fridge for up to 1 week.

-Make ahead tip: For longer storage, freeze muffins for up to 3 months.
+- Make Ahead Instructions: For longer storage, freeze muffins for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.

-- Why the initial high temperature?
-The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
+- Initial High Temperature: The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.